 - 1. HMOs will draft their annual FWA strategic plans in accordance with the requirements of this addendum. - 2.
 HMOs must submit their annual FWA strategic plan through the DHS OIG SharePoint site no later than November 15. - 3.
-DHS OIG will use the rubric below to evaluate compliance with the requirements of this addendum. - 4.
-DHS OIG will either approve the FWA strategic plan or return the plan to the HMO for changes based on DHS OIG feedback from the rubric assessment.
-DHS OIG will provide due dates for returning the draft for the next review as part of the feedback to ensure the plan receives approval by December 31. - 5.
-The HMOs will incorporate DHS OIG's feedback and resubmit the FWA strategic plan by the required due date. - 6.
-Steps 3-5 are repeated until DHS OIG approves the FWA strategic plan. - 7.
+DHS OIG will use the FWA Strategic Plan Evaluation Rubric to evaluate compliance with the requirements of this addendum. - 4.
+DHS OIG will either approve the FWA strategic plan or return the plan to the HMO for changes based on DHS OIG feedback from the rubric assessment. - 5.
+DHS OIG will upload the FWA Strategic Plan Feedback Form to the HMO SharePoint site indicating whether the plan has been approved or needs additional work completed.

+- 6. If the FWA Strategic Plan needs correction, the HMOs will incorporate DHS OIG's feedback and resubmit the FWA strategic plan.
+DHS OIG will provide the due date for returning the draft for the next review as part of the feedback to ensure the plan receives approval by December 31. - 7.
+Steps 4-6 are to be repeated until DHS OIG approves the FWA strategic plan. - 8.
 Each HMO must have an FWA strategic plan approved by DHS OIG by December 31.

-E. FWA Strategic Plan Implementation Process
+D. FWA Strategic Plan Implementation Process

-HMOs will implement their approved FWA strategic plan on January 1.
+HMOs will implement their approved FWA strategic plan each year on January 1.
 DHS OIG will monitor the Quarterly Program Integrity Report and other methods the HMOs indicate that they will be measuring their compliance with their FWA strategic plan.
-DHS OIG representative will contact HMOs periodically during the year to check in and answer any
+DHS OIG representative will contact HMOs periodically during the year to offer support and technical assistance, and to ensure the HMO is on track with their FWA strategic plan.
+If an updated FWA strategic plan is needed, DHS OIG can assist the HMO in making the needed updates.

-- F. DHS OIG Audit of HMO Compliance with the FWA Strategic Plan DHS OIG will audit the HMOs' compliance with their approved FWA strategic plan.
-DHS OIG will use technical assistance, corrective action plans, and financial sanctions as remedies for audit findings.
-DHS OIG will request financial sanctions when: - 1.
-An HMO has refused to engage in technical assistance provided by DHS OIG in response to a determination that the HMO is out of compliance with their FWA strategic plan; or - 2.
+E. DHS OIG Audit of HMO Compliance with the FWA Strategic Plan

+DHS OIG will audit the HMOs' compliance with their approved FWA strategic plans.
+DHS OIG will use technical assistance, corrective action plans, and financial sanctions to address FWA strategic plan review audit findings.
+DHS OIG will request financial sanctions when:

+- 1. An HMO has refused to engage in technical assistance provided by DHS OIG in response to a determination that the HMO is out of compliance with their FWA strategic plan; or - 2.
 An HMO has refused to engage in the audit process.